-The airfield is open to the public and there is a cafeteria on site serving hot & cold snacks & drinks.
-Spectators are welcome, but indoor seating is limited.
+The airfield is open to the public and there is a full-time canteen on site serving hot & cold snacks & drinks.
+Spectators are very welcome, but there are only limited facilities for babies and young children.
 The parachute landing area is approximately a quarter of a mile away and is off limits to members of the public.
 No dogs are allowed as the airfield is a working farm.

 Alcohol and Drugs